rquadri/castle/gg.md

 appealing and may well lead to better results -- but the large number of (at times questionable) assumptions and approximations that need to be made in order to put the equation into a useable form mean that this approach may not actually be so rigorous.
+Fortunately, even this approach can be written as a linear model (where the *f_i$ features are the log probability; see equation 13 in the above paper).

 And how else might we tackle the problem of detecting account compromise?
+There is a large variety of anomaly-detection techniques available.
+Many of these are density-based techniques (e.g. K nearest- neighbor), however for the primarily categorical data considered here the local density in N-dimensional space becomes less well-defined.
+Moreover, when calculating local densities, how can we best combine information from a particular user's own usage patterns with the usage patterns of all users?
+The answer to this question wasn't clear to me, so I didn't consider density-based techniques any further.

 The figure at the top of this page brings to mind the popular machine learning techinque of random forests.
 However there are several reasons that I decided not to pursue this approach.
 The most fundamental is that, Castle may want to assign features and